-Getting ready to travel internationally again?
-It’s time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
-There’s a better way.
+Getting ready to to head abroad soon?
+It's time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
+There's a better way.

-If you plan to travel abroad even semi-regularly, you need the Charles Schwab debit card.
-This free checking account is a must in any traveler’s wallet because it means you’ll never pay ATM fees, in the U.S. or internationally.
-We don’t get paid to promote this card – it’s just the best solution for travelers to get money while on the road.
+If you plan to travel internationally even once a year (or less), you want the Charles Schwab debit card.
+This free checking account is a must in any traveler's wallet because it means you'll never pay ATM fees, in the U.S. or abroad.
+We don't get paid to promote this card – it's just the best solution for travelers to get money while on the road.

-Why It’s the Best Debit Card for International Travel
+Why the Schwab Card is the Best Debit Card for International Travel

 Because no other readily available travel debit card will let you withdraw money from around the globe for free.
 And to top it off, setting up an account is free.